A Survey of Reasoning and Agentic Systems in Time Series with Large Language Models: Background and Taxonomy

 \subsubsection{Explanation and Understanding}

 This category emphasizes reasoning that produces human-interpretable insights about temporal phenomena rather than raw predictions.
 It encompasses objectives such as answering scoped temporal questions, generating diagnostic narratives that clarify underlying causes, and discovering structural representations like causal tuples or symbolic rules.
+The objective is generally to maximize the likelihood of a textual explanation or structured answer $Y = (w_1, \dots, w_N)$ that is faithful to the input signals and reasoning trace:

 \paragraph{Temporal Question Answering.} Reasoning appears as the ability to parse a question about a time-indexed signal, retrieve relevant evidence, and articulate a direct answer grounded in temporal context.
 Evaluation measures answer correctness and grounding quality, commonly using question answering accuracy, exact match, and faithfulness or sufficiency scores.